Archemike/TwitterFlightTemplate/README.md

 Bend the DOM to your will with clarifty of Intent, that coder who takes over your SPA in 5 years will send you a hackernews thank you T-Shirt for making his life chock full of monadic zen.

 Four main parts to the template,
-Attributes, Functions, Internal Events, External Events.
+1. Attributes
+2. Functions
+3. Internal Events
+4. External Events
 Make as many of these as DOM Nodes you have and when done that concludes your SPA.